 Investment Manager - an individual or organization that provides investment management services for a fee, either on a discretionary or nondiscretionary basis.
 Under Illinois law, an investment manager is considered a fiduciary with respect to the Fund.

-IPTIP (Illinois Public Treasurers' Investment Pool) - a short-term money market fund for public funds in Illinois.
+IL Funds (also known as the Illinois Public Treasurers' Investment Pool) - a short-term money market fund for public funds in Illinois.

 Market Value - the present price of a given security.